Invoking iperf3

 --rsa-private-key-path file

-path to the RSA private key (not password-protected) used to de-
+Path to the RSA private key (not password-protected) used to de-

 crypt authentication credentials from the client (if built with